 - Lisa Smith

-Darragh was instructed by Lisa and her family in seeking her repatriation to Ireland.
-On foot of published concerns by the United Nations, In December 2019 Lisa and her two year old daughter were repatriated to Ireland.
+Lisa Smith was Darragh was instructed by Lisa and her family in seeking her repatriation to Ireland.
+On foot of published concerns by the United Nations, In December 2019 Lisa and her two-year-old daughter were repatriated to Ireland.

 - Keyu & Others v Secretary of State for Foreign and Commonwealth Affairs & Another UKSC 2014/0203